 Greenville, South Carolina

 Furman University is the 51st best liberal arts college in the country according to U.S. News & World Report.
-Mentioned in nearly every ranking on which it’s included is Furman’s unique approach to a liberal arts education, an approach which promotes first-hand experiences and problem solving through project-oriented and experience-based education.
-Whatever the approach, it seems to be working.
-The Daily Beast called Furman the 2nd most rigorous college in America, while the Social Science Research Network named it as one of the top choices for high-achieving students.
+Mentioned in nearly every ranking where it’s included is Furman’s unique approach to a liberal arts education.
+This approach promotes first-hand experiences and problem solving through project-oriented and experience-based education.
+The approach, it seems to be working.
+The Daily Beast called Furman the 2nd most rigorous college in America.
+The Social Science Research Network named it as one of the top choices for high-achieving students.

 Hendrix College, located in Conway, Arkansas, is a private liberal arts college that was founded by the United Methodist Church.
 Though the school is still loosely associated with the Methodists, its curriculum is secular and focused only on offering one of the best liberal arts educations in the country.
-Most notably, Hendrix’s core curriculum, while also including the traditional classes in the humanities, includes lots of STEM disciplines — a variation on the traditional that contributed to Hendrix being named by U.S. News & World Report as one of the most innovative colleges.
+Hendrix’s core curriculum includes the traditional classes in the humanities.
+It also includes lots of STEM disciplines — a variation on the traditional that contributed to Hendrix being named by U.S. News & World Report as one of the most innovative colleges.

 Clinton, South Carolina

 Presbyterian College, located in Clinton, South Carolina, is a private liberal arts college associated with the Presbyterian Church.
 Students at PC, as it’s commonly known, can pursue Bachelor of Arts or Bachelor of Science degrees in more than 30 courses of study plus nine pre-professional programs such as Pre-Law or Pre-Pharmacy.
-The school offers a solid liberal arts core curriculum, highlighted by small classes taught by a faculty that includes an amazing six Carnegie/CASE South Carolina Professor of the Year Award winners.
+The school offers a solid liberal arts core curriculum, highlighted by small classes.
+The faculty that include an amazing six Carnegie/CASE South Carolina Professor of the Year Award winners.

 Randolph College, located in Lynchburg, Virginia, is a top liberal arts school that prides itself on its ability to produce alumni well prepared for success in a global environment.
-As students pursue their choice of the more than 35 majors and pre-professional programs, they are also encouraged to participate in unique study abroad programs such as the program Randolph College Abroad: The World in Britain which takes place at England’s University of Reading.
+Students pursue their choice of the more than 35 majors and pre-professional programs.
+They are also encouraged to participate in unique study abroad programs such as the program Randolph College Abroad: The World in Britain, at England’s University of Reading.